Construction Site Fall Attorneys in Boston

 Because every construction site fall case is different, the key to a successful outcome is personalized legal advice tailored to your situation and the facts of your case.

-The Law Offices of Jeffrey S. Glassman has successfully handled construction site fall claims and a wide variety of other workers’ compensation claims on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and surrounding areas in Massachusetts.
+The Jeffrey Glassman Injury Lawyers has successfully handled construction site fall claims and a wide variety of other workers’ compensation claims on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and surrounding areas in Massachusetts.